Using Natural Language Explanations to Rescale Human Judgments: Results

 Our proposed method transforms human judgment to a 0-100 scale, offering a finer level of granularity compared to the original four-category Likert scale used for coarse labeling.
 In this section, we investigate how going more fine-grained affects inter-annotator agreement.

-\paragraph{How does rescaling affect annotator alignment?} To understand how mapping to a fine-grained scale changes annotator correlation, we look at the average of pairwise Kendall's $tau$ (as described in Section \ref{subsec:metrics}) for \textsc{Inquisitive-Broad}.
+\paragraph{How does rescaling affect annotator alignment?} To understand how mapping to a fine-grained scale changes annotator correlation, we look at the average of pairwise Kendall's $\tau$ (as described in Section \ref{subsec:metrics}) for \textsc{Inquisitive-Broad}.

-Table \ref{tab:pairwise_corr} shows that our method is able to rescale human judgment to a much more fine-grained scale without impacting agreement i.e. we are able to go more granular in our scoring without impacting the inter-annotator correlation.
+Table \ref{tab:pairwise_corr} shows that our method is able to rescale human judgment to a much more fine-grained scale without impacting agreement; that is, our scoring can be more granular without impacting the inter-annotator correlation.

 We take a closer look at a pair of annotators in Figure \ref{fig:score_distribution_pre_post_calibration}.
 It shows the distribution of labels (pre-rescaling) and scores (post-rescaling).
-For this pair in particular there is no change in the agreement post-rescaling.
+For this pair there is no change in the agreement post-rescaling.
 Looking at an example of their annotations from the dataset, we see that they agree on the category label but identify different factors in their explanations.
 Our proposed method assigns different scores to each human judgment and is able to reflect this difference.

 \paragraph{How does rescaling impact subjectivity?} We emphasize that our goal is not to ``smooth out'' subjectivity in the annotation.
-Rather, taking natural language explanations into account produces more calibrated and nuanced view that \emph{preserves} inherent subjectivity while aligning differences between annotators when they actually agree.
+Rather, taking natural language explanations into account produces a more calibrated and nuanced view that \emph{preserves} inherent subjectivity while aligning differences between annotators when they actually agree.

 Tables \ref{tab:qual_examples_exp_diff_questions_1} and Tables \ref{tab:qual_examples_exp_diff_questions_2} in Appendix \ref{appendix:qual_impact} show examples of human judgments, which includes category label, explanation and missing sentences for two different questions.
-The tables also show LLM rescaled score with our proposed method as well as the reference score.
-We see differences in the way explanations are written: some of them simply point to the missing sentences where as a few point to specific information along with the missing sentences that should have been included in the answer being evaluated.
-We also see an overlap in the missing information even though the label is different.
+These show different styles of explanations, but with an overlap in missing information.